Project: Eclectic Living Room and Main Bedroom Design.

 I switched out the wall of bookshelves for paintable textured wallpaper.

-As for creating flow in the rest of house to match the vibe of the new living room, I did a DIY colorblock wall in the kitchen.
-I held on to my thrift store gallery wall, disco ball, and custom macrame, and I took away all things bohemian, replacing with color blocking and geometric shapes.
+As for creating flow in the rest of house to match the style of the new living room, I painted a color blocked wall in the kitchen.
+I held on to the thrifted art gallery wall, disco ball, and custom macrame.
+PHOTOS BY BETHANY NUART